TomaIjatomi/EDA-on-Data-Science-Job-Salaries/README.md

 * The average salary for Data Science Jobs in USD is 112,297.87.

-### It is important to note that the insights are based on a sample of 607 participants and may not be representative of the entire data professional population.
+### It is important to note that the insights are based on a sample of 607 participants and may not be representative of the entire population of data science professionals.